marcelscruz/dev-resources/README.md

 >❗️ This README file is auto-generated on every **push** or **merge**, so please ***do not*** edit it.
 Changes related to resources should happen within the `/resources` folder.
 ---

- The list and public API of the resources that power [Dev Resources](https://devresourc.es/?ref=github-readme).
+ The resources list that powers [Dev Resources](https://devresourc.es/?ref=github-readme).

  For information on contributing, please see the [contributing guide](CONTRIBUTING.md).

- For information on using the public API, please see the [API usage guide](API_USAGE.md).

  Join us on [Discord](https://discord.gg/SHw6TmXreR).